Workato Alternatives in 2025: From Small Teams to Enterprises

 • Not designed for business-scale automation.

-• Much smaller app library than Workato or Zapier.
+• Much smaller integration library than major platforms.

 Integrately – Best for one-click automation setups